sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

 ## Job levels explained

-Job levels and compensation bands are the building blocks of strong compensation strategy.
+Job levels and compensation bands are the building blocks of a strong compensation strategy.
 Together, they help ensure pay equity, improve recruiting and retention efforts, and help us build a more transparent company culture.

 Job levels, also known as job grades and classifications, help us define the responsibility level and expectations of each role.
 Each level is defined by impact, seniority, knowledge, skills, and job title, and are associated with a specific pay band.
 Job levels ultimately help us make more strategic and consistent decisions around how we hire, engage, promote, and retain Teammates.